danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#getsponsoredmessages-int-string-array-peer-array" name="getSponsoredMessages">Get sponsored messages for channel: getSponsoredMessages</a>

+* <a href="stats.getStoryStats.html" name="stats.getStoryStats">Get statistics for a certain story: stats.getStoryStats</a>

 * <a href="messages.getAttachedStickers.html" name="messages.getAttachedStickers">Get stickers attached to a photo or video: messages.getAttachedStickers</a>

 * <a href="messages.getStickers.html" name="messages.getStickers">Get stickers by emoji: messages.getStickers</a>